karavanlarp/karavanlarp.github.io/eng/events/beginning.md

 If you want to pay in installments or later, please contact the gamemasters about it.

 We also offer two sponsored spots right now.
+Please register before **August 21st** if you want a sponsored spot.
+On August 21st we will raffle as many spots as are available between all the people who wish a spot.

 ### What will I get for this?